Compensation available only for firefighters and military personnel directly exposed to AFFF

 Oftentimes, more generations of the same family are affected by diseases linked with PFAS contamination, with genetic testing clearly showing no natural proclivity for said afflictions.

-Every state in the country now has at least one DoD site with known or suspected PFAS contamination.
+Every state in the country now has at least one DoD site with known or suspected PFAS contamination from the use of AFFF.
 Many states have many DoD PFAS sites, including New York, North Carolina, Michigan, California, Oregon, Texas, Maryland, Virginia, Washington, Ohio, Indiana, Illinois, and Pennsylvania.

 Military sites with confirmed "forever chemicals" contamination include: